ShaddGallegos/AnsibleLaunchPad/modules/developer-node-setup/rhel.md

 - A valid login to registry.redhat.io to pull execution environments

 ### Step 1
-- Install ansible-core
-Many Linux distributions will come pre loaded with ansible-core to check, execute the "ansible --version" command at a prompt, if the command is not found then we will need to install ansble-core.
+Install ansible-core - Many Linux distributions will come pre loaded with ansible-core to check, execute the "ansible --version" command at a prompt, if the command is not found then we will need to install ansble-core.
+Installing ansible-core will automatically install all needed dependencies to include all Python and system packages needed for Ansible to function at a minimal level.

 ## Table of Contents